 VII.
-OTHER LEGAL PROVISIONS
+Other legal provisions

-19: To indicate, if it is necessary, provisions of the national legislation and international instruments in force in the State Party which is more favourable to the attainment of the rights of the child.
-The reports must also contain information on the level of the ratification by the State Party of major international instruments on the prohibition of child sale, child prostitution, child pornography and child sex tourism and on other commitments entered into by this State in this area, as well as on their implementation and difficulties encountered.

-Provisions of other international instruments in force which are more favourable to the respect of the rights of the child

-- 165. The country has almost ratified all international Conventions in connection with child trafficking, child sale, child prostitution and child pornography: - The Universal Declaration of Human Rights;
+- To indicate, if it is necessary, provisions of the national legislation and international instruments in force in the State Party which is more favourable to the attainment of the rights of the child.
+The reports must also contain information on the level of the ratification by the State Party of major international instruments on the prohibition of child sale, child prostitution, child pornography and child sex tourism and on other commitments entered into by this State in this area, as well as on their implementation and difficulties encountered - a.
+Provisions of other international instruments in force which are more favourable to the respect of the rights of the child - 210.
+The country has almost ratified all international Conventions in connection with child trafficking, child sale, child prostitution and child pornography: - (a) The Universal Declaration of Human Rights; - (b) The Convention on the Rights of the Child, 1989, ratified by PD. $N^{\circ}$ 773/17 of 19/ September 1990; - (c) The International Convention on the Elimination of All Forms of Racial Discrimination; - (d) The Convention No. 182 concerning the Prohibition and Immediate Action for the Elimination of the Worst Forms of Child Labour, 1999 ratified by P.D.
+N° 39 bis /01 of 30 September 1999 (Ratification deposited in 21 May 2000); - (e) The Convention on slavery and Human Trafficking, 1950 (ratified by P.D.
+N°161/01 of 31 December 2002); - (f) The Final Protocol to the Convention for the Suppression of the Traffic in Persons and of the Exploitation of the Prostitution of Others, concluded on 21 March 1950, New York, and approved and ratified on 31 December 2002; - (g) The Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children, supplementing the United Nations Convention against Transnational Organized Crime, signed in New York on 15 November 2000 and approved and ratified P.D.
+N°161/01 of 31 December 2002;

-51 Letter 0373/2008 /Beijing of 29 May 2008 from the Minister in them Office of the Prime Minister in charge of Gender and family Promotion addressed to the Minister of Foreign Affairs and Cooperation.
+charge of Gender and family Promotion addressed to the Minister of Foreign Affairs and Cooperation.